British Flag

 5. Wait for the updates to download and install.

-6. (If necessary) Restart your computer.
+6. (If necessary) restart your computer.

 Recommended Method (Combo Update)